Hidenori Matsubara: Biography

 In 1988, Matsubara joined Gainax.
 In 1996, after finishing the Neon Genesis Evangelion series, he left Gainax and worked as a freelancer for various TV series and OVAs.
-He was the character designer and animation director on the 1995 OVA series Oh My Goddess! which had five episodes, and then its feature film Oh My Goddess!
-The Movie in 2000.
+He was the character designer and animation director on the 1995 OVA series Oh My Goddess! which had five episodes, and then its feature film Ah!
+My Goddess: The Movie in 2000.
 He would then reprise his role as character designer for the 2005 TV series which ran for 2 seasons.
 He did the character design for the Sakura Wars anime television series in 2000, and for its various OVA location-based sequels including Paris and New York.
 In 2003, he provided the character design for the anime television series Gankutsuou: The Count of Monte Cristo, where he was noted for his art style full of lavish patterns instead of solid colors.

 He provided the character designs for the anime film The Princess and the Pilot In 2006, Hideaki Anno and Yoshiyuki Sadamoto asked Matsubara to join Khara and he has been working there since then.
 He visited Anime Expo in 2001 and 2002, Anime Central in 2002 and 2003 and Anime USA in 2002. and would later return to the U.S. for Otakon and Animazement.